Blink-Project/meta-orangepi-r1plus-bsp/README.md

 It has been developped by myself (aledemers), for my own orangepi r1+ device, and it does not support all peripherals yet.
 Help me complete it if you want!

+See this link for a complete build setup using this layer: [Yocto OrangePi R1+](https://github.com/aledemers/yocto-orangepi-r1plus)

 Dependencies
 ============